Fetching Book Cover Images and Related Data into Business Central

 After deleting the prior list, now import a new list of ISBN's from Excel.
 Clicking on the "Import ISBN Excel" button will ask you to specify the import file.

 Here is a list of ISBN's from the customer's purchase order.
 These books needed to be entered into the Business Central Item Table (the Item Card).
 These items may or may not already be in the Item Card List (inventory).
-Once we acquire all the relevant information from our subscription to the online ISBN Database (Publisher, Book Cover image, Category, Book Format, Author, etc.), then we will use Smart Connect to upload the new titles into our Inventory.
+Once we acquire all the relevant information from our subscription to the online ISBN Database (Publisher, Book Cover image, Category, Book Format, Author, etc.), then we will use Smart Connect to upload the new titles into the Inventory.

 Next step is to send these 970 ISBN's to ISBN dB API to fetch related information: Title, Author, Publisher, MSRP, Category, Format, etc. Use the POST Method from our App within BC.
 The POST command sends the entire list at once.
 The GET command is much slower because it sends one ISBN Request at a time.
 That said, there are times when you have to use GET because of high Internet traffic and POST misses a few.
 GET is more reliable, but takes 10 times as long.